Courses

 TBD

-BIOL 170 - Internship Introduction
+BIOL 170 - Internship Training I

 Students will gain professional knowledge and skills by becoming involved in an internship in the Department of Biology or in outside settings.
 Students perform fewer than 25 internship hours or conducts paid research.